 There’s still a ray of hope – fallout from nuclear bombs decay rapidly!
-After the first hour, fallout loses half its negative energy; in 24 hours, around 80 percent of negative energy is lost in the atmosphere.
+After the first hour, fallout loses half its negative energy.
+In 24 hours, around 80 percent of negative energy is lost in the atmosphere.
 With this in mind, you should count up to 200 hours and stay inside the shelter for around 8 to 10 days.
-It’s best to be safe rather than make a fatal mistake.
+It’s best to be on the safe side.

 Plus, any fission products that come from the nuclear blast should be gone after 8 days.
-Even after 10 days have passed, there are still radioactive particles floating around the atmosphere, so it will be best to limit your time outdoors.
-Radio-iodine particles are about 1 percent strength after 90 days.
+Even after 10 days, there are still radioactive particles floating around the atmosphere, so it will be best to limit your time outdoors.
+Radio-iodine particles are estimated to be at 1 percent strength after 90 days.

-When you’ve put a safe distance between you and the nuclear blast and found a suitable protective shelter, you should cast your clothes off to eliminate the radioactive dust.
-If you have access to a shower, take one.
+After you have placed a safe distance from the nuclear blast and found a suitable protective shelter, you should take off your contaminated clothing to eliminate the radioactive dust.
+Take a shower if possible.
 Use plenty of water and soap to wash off the radioactive contamination.

-Exposure to beta particles is not particularly fatal, but if you constantly absorb them then it can prove to be fatal.
+Beta particles are not particularly fatal – only if you are constantly exposed to it.
 Beta burns are somewhat akin to sunburns.
-Make sure to cover your eyes, nose and mouth against them to avoid accidental ingestion or inhalation.
+Make sure to cover your eyes, nose, and mouth to avoid accidental ingestion or inhalation.

-If possible seek immediate treatment against thermal and radiation burns.
-Keep away from damaged structures; you’ll see them labeled with signs such as HAZMAT or radiation hazard.
-It’s best to be cautious as radiation is invisible to us.
-How To Prepare For A Nuclear Attack Here’s how you can prepare against a nuclear scenario: Keep Abreast of the News.
-A sudden nuclear attack is an unlikely scenario.
+If possible, seek immediate treatment for thermal and radiation burns.
+Stay away from damaged structures; these are typically labeled with signs such as HAZMAT or radiation hazard.
+It’s best to be cautious since radiation is invisible.

-Keep Clean Water and Food Inside Your Shelter.
-The food and water supply should last for at least 2 weeks.
+3. Store Clean Water and Food Inside Your Shelter – Food and water supply should last for at least 2 weeks.
 Keep a radio and plenty of batteries.
-Bath, hygiene supplies and a set of fresh clothes should be stored as well.
-A Medical Kit.
-A first-aid kit, a first aid manual and common medical supplies should be kept on your shelter.
+Bath, hygiene supplies, and a set of fresh clothes should be stored as well.